Ban on treatments for transgender kids fails in South Dakota

 LGBT advocates and Democrats argued that the proposal would have stopped children with gender dysphoria from receiving medically necessary health care that improves their mental health.
 They demonstrated outside the Capitol before Monday’s Senate Health and Human Services Committee meeting.

-Quinncy Parke, a 17-year-old transgender teenager testified before the committee and had one word to describe the feeling of seeing the bill die: “ecstatic.”
+Quinncy Parke, a 17-year-old transgender teenager, testified before the committee and had one word to describe the feeling of seeing the bill die: “ecstatic.”

 “It’s gone,” Parke said.
 “I don’t have to worry about it until next year.”

-Proponents of the bill maintained that the treatments harm people in the long run.
+Proponents of the bill maintained that the treatments are harmful.

-Rep. Fred Deutsch, a Florence Republican who introduced the bill, said the testimony and debate had accomplished “what we set out to do.”
-He said he wanted to raise awareness about potential side effects and doubts that some doctors have about whether the procedures help patients in the long run.
+Rep. Fred Deutsch, a Florence Republican who introduced the bill, said the testimony and debate had raised awareness about the potential side effects and highlighted the doubts of some doctors about the long-term mental health benefits of such treatments.

+Parke said that Deutsch crafted the bill to “fuel confusion” about gender confirmation treatments.

 Leading medical authorities, including the Endocrine Society and the World Professional Association for Transgender Health, do not recommend gender confirmation surgeries for children.
 For youths experiencing puberty and older adolescents, the Endocrine Society recommends that a team composed of expert medical and mental health professionals manages treatment, which can include puberty-blocking drugs or hormone therapy.